mayanring/rails-dev-setup-guide/README.md

 [HomeBrew](http://brew.sh/) is a package manager for OS X, which we'll use to install our command-line applications.

-Follow instructions at bottom of Homebrew page to install it

-To install HomeBrew, run the following at the command line:
+To install HomeBrew, copy, paste and run the following at the command line:
 ```
 ruby -e "$(curl -fsSL https://raw.github.com/mxcl/homebrew/go)"
 ```